denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 of communication, including ones proposed by Charles Sanders Peirce, Ferdinand de Saussure, Harry Nyquist, Claude Shannon, Roman Jacobson, and Gregory Bateson.
-Corresponding to the mediating of role of "form" in the previous chapter, I find that the "modality" of the written communication act does something akin to "attuning" the reader to the encoding of the message (and to the corresponding cultural techniques of apprehension).
+Corresponding to the mediating of role of "form" in the previous chapter, I find that the "mode" of the written communication act does something akin to "attuning" the reader to the encoding of the message (and to the corresponding cultural techniques of apprehension).
 At the center of the chapter is a case study based on a real-world text "written" by a troupe of Sulawesi macaques as part of an art project at Britain's Paignton Zoo.
 (The text was subsequently published under the title *Notes Towards The Complete Works of Shakespeare*, Vivaria 2002).
-The possibility of a randomly-generated zoo-text points to the second half of the chapter, containing an argument against the "systems" definition of information.
+The possibility of a randomly-generated zoo-text points to the second half of the chapter, containing an argument against a "systems" definition of information.
 In what Shannon calls a "strange feature" of this communication theory, information is defined as amount of "freedom" or entropy in the system.
-By contrast, I want to insist on an agency-based model of information processing, in which texts mean things for conscious beings.
+By contrast, I want to insist on an agency-based model of information processing, in which texts mean things for free and conscious beings.

 ## Chapter 5: Recursive Encounters with Oneself

-This chapter begins with close-reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
+This chapter begins with a close-reading of Beckett's *Krapp's Last Tape*, positing magnetic storage media as the "media being" of the play's title character.
 Krapp helps to unfold the problematic of documents: not as passive completed texts, but as vectors that mutate and move through time and space.
-Documents, as argue here, constitute a "platform" for media being.
+Documents, as I argue here, constitute a "platform" for media being.
 Pushing off the communication model described in the last chapter, I ask: What is being communicated?
-And answer: It is the subject.
+And answer: It is the subject itself.
 The chapter ends with an explication of Sartre's idea of an "appointment with oneself," which I take to happen at the document level, through a series of encounters with one's own external manifestations of consciousness (i.e. tape and other portable storage